joannadiong/Diong_et_al_2022_MSP/README.md

 ## Manuscript

-Eccentric exercise improves limb flexibility in healthy adults: A systematic review update and meta-analysis
+Eccentric exercise improves joint flexibility in adults: A systematic review update and meta-analysis

 ## Journal